dbp/website/drafts/remembering-things.markdown

 you didn't go to it, too bad, it's done.
 Calendar events are never marked as done, they don't become overdue, they simply become in the past.

-Calendar events are also much simpler (and better supported by software).
+Calendar events are also much simpler (and that's probably why they are much better supported by software).
 Since they have a concrete time, it's clear where they should show up in the "what should I do now" (or tomorrow, next week) displays, and provided they have a location, notifications are pretty easy too, as they can be given based on travel time to get there.
 There are some subtleties there (what is the mode of transit, etc), but in general this is pretty well developed and getting better.
 On iOS (and maybe Android), recurring events will even learn locations if you don't input them, which is great.
 You can, of course, just hard-code notification times on events (which is pretty much what you have to do now).
 As a rule, all calendar events should have notification times, as otherwise, why is the event in your calendar?

 ### Tasks